haskell/security-advisories/README.md

 ## Acknowledgments

-The process and documentation in this repository are based off the work of the [RustSec][RustSec] team.
+The process and documentation in this repository are based off the work of the [RustSec](https://rustsec.org/) team.

 ## License